Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CfQq9j6DEt0.md

 # [December 7th, 2021 Livestream](../2021-12-07.md)
 ## Q&A: Can there be an option when creating a new game to randomise Resources?
 https://www.youtube.com/watch?v=CfQq9j6DEt0
-This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Any plans for randomised Ore locations?](./yt-tLvqeGb5HIA.md) [https://www.youtube.com/watch?v=tLvqeGb5HIA](https://www.youtube.com/watch?v=tLvqeGb5HIA)
+This question was possibly duplicated with a more recent answer: [February 14th, 2023 Livestream Q&A: Is it even possible to fully randomise Resource nodes on the map?](./yt-DCgkVgcxTuA.md) [https://www.youtube.com/watch?v=DCgkVgcxTuA](https://www.youtube.com/watch?v=DCgkVgcxTuA)

 ### Topics